KeiraTheCat/VtubeEngine/README.md

 # VTube Engine
-Open source 3D VTuber toolset created with unreal engine 5, I've made this tool with the goal of making a free and high quality option for VTuber with VRM models, VRM importing built it but is possible with a bit of modification to run all systems on any skeletal mesh.
+Soon to be* Open source 3D VTuber toolset created with unreal engine 5, I've made this tool with the goal of making a free and high quality option for VTuber with VRM models, VRM importing built it but is possible with a bit of modification to run all systems on any skeletal mesh.
 ## Features
 - Camera and lighting controls
 - Real time attachment system, FBX/OBJ runtime mesh import, most image formats.